gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v24.3.0.0 2015-08-05 Added check for non-embedded images in 'PreReleaseChecks.vbs', closes #197.
-v24.2.3.0 2015-08-05 Fixed bug where via tenting check doesn't work correctly when blind or buried vias are used (it reports buried ends of vias as not tented), closes #200. v24.2.2.0 2015-08-05 Added 'RV' as a recognised designator (for varistors), closes #198.
+v24.3.1.0 2015-08-06 Fixed issue where debug messages were being printed when current calculator is used, closes #201.
+Mentioned in README how via current in the 'CurrentCalculator.vbs' module uses worst-case k value (same for an internal track) when calculating max current, closes #193. v24.3.0.0 2015-08-05 Added check for non-embedded images in 'PreReleaseChecks.vbs', closes #197. v24.2.3.0 2015-08-05 Fixed bug where via tenting check doesn't work correctly when blind or buried vias are used (it reports buried ends of vias as not tented), closes #200. v24.2.2.0 2015-08-05 Added 'RV' as a recognised designator (for varistors), closes #198.
 Renamed 'DESIGNATOR_CONNECTOR' and 'DESIGNATOR_JACK', closes #199.
 Added table of allowed designators to README.